 Rpm database holds information about installed packages. we can query this database like below.
 If the Rpm/application is installed the full package name is printed.

 List All Files Of Installed RPM Package

 We may need to list files of and installed Rpm package.
-It is very similar to the checking process we will just add an -l parameter like below.
+It is very similar to the checking process we will just add an

 $ rpm -ql tmux